 We are not currently seeking interns, but if you'd like us to have your information on file, please email us via this contact form.
 Your subject line should be I WANT TO BE AN INTERN OR HELPER PERSON!
-Include a resume, a list of 5 recent shows you've attended, and your 5 favorite artists or records of all time.
+Please include a resume, a list of 5 recent shows you've attended, and your 5 favorite artists or records of all time.

 The best way to get digital downloads is via our BANDCAMP PAGE.
 Most records cost less than $10—and it is the most direct way to support Brassland and its artists.